 Generally, we brag about good decisions and sweep bad decisions under the rug.
 However, both can offer good learning opportunities about which decision-making style is best.
 Furthermore, if the outcome of a decision is negative, the opportunity for growth lies in evaluating it honestly and looking for ways to redirect it.
-Admitting and learning from mistakes and experiences can better prepare us for the next time.
+Admitting mistakes and reflecting on them, considering the whole experience, is part of the learning process and better prepare us for the next time.